Smart Building: Enhance and Optimize your ventilation with Rensair

 Rensair “Smart Demand Controlled Ventilation” (SDCV) takes HVAC efficiency to another level by both part substituting expensive mechanical ventilation with cost-effective air purification and also by optimizing the mechanical ventilation/air purification mix in real time to suit occupancy levels.

-Rensair is implementing SDCV with large multinationals, public institutions and leading universities, helping them take large steps forward in reducing energy consumption towards their Net Zero targets.
+Rensair is implementing SDCV with large multinationals, public institutions and leading universities, helping them take large steps forward in reducing energy consumption towards their Net Zero targets and building decarbonization.

 Rethink how buildings are ventilated